 The pedagogical practices embedded in the Brisbane Catholic Education Model of Pedagogy (2012) are essential for effective learning within the Religion Curriculum.
-In addition, the DELT Project is also to be addressed as it is a core goal of BCE.
+In addition, the five high yield strategies are also to be addressed as it is a core goal of BCE.
 Both these pedagogical models are consistent with a reconceptualist approach to the teaching of Religion.